corycrosby/oauth/README.md

 # Built With

-This is run using [Visual Studio Code] (https://code.visualstudio.com/) with Docker in a [development container] (https://code.visualstudio.com/docs/remote/containers).
+This is run using [Visual Studio Code](https://code.visualstudio.com/).
+Docker is run in a [development container](https://code.visualstudio.com/docs/remote/containers).

-The front-end is built using [Nextjs] (https://nextjs.org/).
+The front-end is built using [Nextjs](https://nextjs.org/).

 # Running the App